Anna-cell/mimeco/doc/usage.rst

 Infering interaction score and type
 ------------------------------------

-First, import your models and medium in the format described precedently.
+First, import your models and medium in the format described previously.
 It is highly advised to define their solver as "cplex" or "gurobi" rather than the default glpk.

 .. code-block:: python